Skip to main content

 BAAPS Surgeons will charge a normal consultation fee just like any other specialist.
 You will be asking for a professional opinion about your problem/need and the surgeon will provide a range of options suitable for you, which may also include surgery not being appropriate.
 You will find that some of the more commercial clinics that do a lot of advertising do not charge as they are using the consultation to promote their range of treatments.

-We strongly believe that cosmetic surgery is not simply a product or service to be promoted and sold without due regard for its long-term impact on the patient.
-A cosmetic surgery problem will always be a medical problem first and foremost, for which you need an independent professional opinion from a properly trained specialist.
+We strongly believe that aesthetic surgery is not simply a product or service to be promoted and sold without due regard for its long-term impact on the patient.
+An aesthetic surgery problem will always be a medical problem first and foremost, for which you need an independent professional opinion from a properly trained specialist who will take into account your psychological, functional and aethetic concerns.

 Back to top